wongy123/StudyBuddy/server/README.md

 ## 🧱 API Endpoints

-See the full endpoint documentation in the [API Endpoints](#📄-api-endpoint-documentation) section below.
+See the full endpoint documentation in the [API Endpoint Documentation](#📄-api-endpoint-documentation) section below.

 ---